vinint/Android-Scanner/README.md

 ## Custom decode Engine

-If you are not satisfied with zbar decoding, you can initialize  the "io.vin.android.scanner.engine.DecodeEngine" interface.Then set the following code.
+If you are not satisfied with zbar decoding, you can initialize  the "io.vin.android.decodeprotocol.DecodeEngine" interface.Then set the following code.

 ```java
 mZBarScannerView.setDecoderEngine(engine);